 A home purchase is the largest, single investment most people will ever make.
 Whether it's a primary residence, a vacation home or an investment property, the purchase of real property is a complex financial transaction that requires multiple parties.

 The Realtor is the most common face of the transaction.
 The mortgage company provides the financial capital necessary to fund the transaction.
 The title company ensures that all aspects of the transaction are completed and that a clear title passes from the seller to the buyer and then there is the Appraiser.
 An appraisal is an unbiased estimate of what a buyer might expect to pay - or what a seller might expect to receive - for a parcel of real estate.

 So what goes into a real estate appraisal?
-It all starts with the inspection.
-An appraiser's duty is to inspect the property being appraised to ascertain the true status of that property.
-The appraiser observes the subject’s features, such as the number of bedrooms, bathrooms, the location, and so on, to ensure that they are in the condition a reasonable buyer would expect.
-The appraisal report often includes a sketch of the property, showing the square footage and the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.
+It all starts with the property observation.
+An appraiser's duty is to observe the property being appraised to ascertain the true status of that property and determine if there are any components that would have a negative impact on value/marketability.
+The appraiser observes the subject’s features, quality, condition and location.
+The appraisal report often includes a sketch of the property, showing the square footage and the layout of the property, as required by Fannie Mae the ANSI Z765 standard of measurement is used.

 Once the subject site and property have been observed, the appraiser uses one, two or three approaches to determine the market value: a Cost Approach, a Sales Comparison and, in the case of a rental property, the Income Approach.

 The cost approach is the easiest to understand.
 The appraiser uses information on building costs, labor rates and other factors to determine how much it would cost to reconstruct a property similar to the one being appraised.
 This value often sets the upper limit on what a property would sell for.
 Why would you pay more for an existing property if you could spend less and build a brand new one?
 Most often the Cost Approach is an applicable approach for new or “like new” properties.